 Wow did this summer go by quickly.
-In less than two weeks my oldest son will be heading to Middle School.
-We’re spending these last days of summer preparing for school by shopping, finishing up summer homework and trying to get him to bed at a decent hour.
+In less than two weeks my oldest son will be heading back to school and my youngest starting preschool.
+We’re spending these last days of summer preparing for school by shopping, finishing up summer homework and trying to get them to bed at a decent hour.

 1. Schedule time each week

 Learning has to become an obsession or habit.
 What’s an easy way to help build a habit?
 Schedule it!

 2. Read, Read, & Read

 Find blogs, websites, and books that help you become a better person and entrepreneur.
 Here are a few ideas:

 Entrepreneur.com – Great site for helpful articles and interviews with some of the world’s top entrepreneurs.

 Inc.com – Contains information about anything from start-ups to management.

 Crush it! by Gary Vaynerchuk – Definitely a must read for anyone interested in building their personal brand.

 All Business – Covers how-to advice, analysis, and commentary from experts in all areas of business.